carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ## Downloading Docker images

-The `docker image` command is used to list and modify Docker images.
+The `docker image` command is used to interact with Docker images.
 You can find out what container images you have on your computer by using the following command ("ls" is short for "list"):
 ~~~
 $ docker image ls